-Complete a file copy and submit a copy to the local Extension office after each incident.
-Copy should also go to County Director, Regional Director, State Program Leader and the Assistant Director of Field Operations in Mumford Hall within 72 hours of the incident.
+Complete a file copy and submit a copy to the local E should also go to County Director, Regional Director, Director of Field Operations in Mumford Hall xtension office after each ir State Program Leader and icident.
+Copy the Assistant

-This is to inform you of the following: Property Dama ge 🗌 Bodily Injury 🔲 Othe 2F
+This is to inform you of the following: Property Damage e 🗌 Bodily Injury 🔲 Other

 Name of Organization/Group:

 Organization's Address:

 Name of Event:

 Event Location and Event Date:

-Name/Address of person(s) involved in incident:
+Name/Address of person(s) involved in incident: Age

-Sex Age

 What is their phone number?

 Date of incident Time of incident am / pm

 Nature of incident

 Where exactly did this happen?

-Describe the incident that occurred: (Use extra pages as needed to thoroughly describe the incident.)
+Describe the incident that occurred:

-If it would be helpful draw a diagram of the inc cident scene on a separate : sheet of paper.
+If it would be helpful draw a diagram of the incid dent scene on a separate st neet of paper.

 Were any witnesses?
-(Use additional pages as need led.)
+(Use additional pages as neede d.)

 Witness #1:

 Name/Address

-Telephone (home and work)
+Telephone (home and w /ork)

 Employer

 Statement

-Witness #2:
+Nitness #2:

 Name/Address

-Telephone (home and work)
+Felephone (home and work)

 Employer

 Statement

 If anyone was hurt, or alleges an injury answer the following questions:

 Was first aid sought?YesNo

-Was first aid administered?YesNo
+Was first aid administered?
+YesNo

 By whom?

 Name/Address/Telephone

 What treatment was administered?

 If first aid was not administered, why not?

 How did the injured party leave the scene?

 On footAmbulanceIn their personal vehicle

 Other

 Was medical treatment sought or administered other than first aidYesNo

 Name of provider

 Did you call 911, or any other local emergency number?YesNo

 If yes, who made the call?At what time?

 Describe any non-medical actions taken: